Dikshya09/New-Project/README.md

 # New-Project
 This is my first project on GitHub.
-My Project member is kabita Dahal.
+My project member is kabita Dahal.